 What would have worked really well to prevent this situation is if Apple or Amazon had a custom out-of-wallet solution in place.
 Just imagine how much information Apple and Amazon have at their disposal.
 Why should they pay for questions from third party data sources when they could create relevant, dynamic authentication questions using their own data?
 Would a hacker have known the last song Mat Honan purchased on itunes?
 Or what apps he’s downloaded to his phone?

-I like to think of ExpectID Enterprise as the hybrid Prius of identity security.
+I like to think of ExpectID Customer Based Authentication as the hybrid Prius of identity security.
 Why?
 Well, it’s the first of its kind.
 And with a Prius you still get all the great benefits of driving a Toyota but at a lesser operating cost and with a greater benefit to the environment than a Camry.
-It’s this kind of innovation that contributed to ExpectID Enterprise being selected as a showcase demo solution at the Finnovate show on September 12.
+It’s this kind of innovation that contributed to ExpectID Customer Based Authentication being selected as a showcase demo solution at the Finnovate show on September 12.

 Banking regulators said last summer in the updated FFIEC guidance for online banking authentication that shared secret questions were not effective.
 If they aren’t safe for Banks – they shouldn’t be safe for anyone — including Apple and Amazon.